derjoachim/derjoachim_nl_v3/_posts/2011-03-05-ie6-countdown.markdown

 ### IT managers and bad programmers

-There are still people who want to support IE6, because of &nbsp;age-old web applications that otherwise would have to be rewritten.
+There are still people who want to support IE6, because of age-old web applications that otherwise would have to be rewritten.
 Why on earth did IT managers willinigly lock themselves in?
 There are way too many Mordacs in this world.
 If you do not know what I mean, open your favorite search engine and type in: Mordac, preventer of Technology.

 I know that programmers are lazy by nature.
 But why support only IE?
 You people make me hate my job.
 You make us look bad.
 Please find a different job.